Quick Picks

 Pricing ranges from free (Freshdesk up to 10 agents, HubSpot free tier) to $25/agent/month (Help Scout Standard), $29-132/seat/month (Intercom), and $55-169/agent/month (Zendesk).
 Annual billing typically saves 15-20%.
 Be aware that Intercom's per-resolution AI pricing ($0.99/resolution) and Zendesk's phone add-ons ($19-49/agent) can significantly increase the headline price.

-Yes, but it is painful.
+Yes, but it's painful.
 Most platforms support CSV export of tickets and knowledge base articles.
 Migrating automations, macros, and custom workflows requires manual recreation.
 Budget 4-8 weeks for a full migration including data transfer, workflow rebuild, agent retraining, and customer-facing portal updates.
 Keep your old help desk in read-only mode for 3-6 months post-migration for historical reference.

 HubSpot Service Hub offers the tightest CRM integration by design support tickets, deals, and contact records share one database.
 Zendesk has mature native integrations with Salesforce and Microsoft Dynamics.
 Intercom can function as both CRM and support tool, reducing the need for separate integration.
-If you are already on a CRM: HubSpot users pick Service Hub, Salesforce users pick Zendesk.
+If you're already on a CRM: HubSpot users pick Service Hub, Salesforce users pick Zendesk.

 For most SMBs, yes.
 Freshdesk delivers roughly 80% of Zendesk's ticketing features at 40% of the price.
 The free tier (10 agents) is the most generous in the market.
 Where Freshdesk falls short: enterprise SLA complexity, advanced analytics, and the 1,500+ app marketplace Zendesk offers.
 Above 50 agents with multi-brand support, Zendesk's depth becomes worth the premium.